RylandAdams/PostaGram_Social_Media/README.md

 # ℹ️ Description

-A React site that utilizes NodeJS/Express, REST api's, Sql, and SequelizeJS to create a social media application that lets to post and comment and like!
+A React site that utilizes NodeJS/Express, REST api's, Sql, and SequelizeJS to create a social media application that lets to post, comment, and like!

 # 📸 Component Diagram